jnixy/website/content/publication/bookreview-when_police_kill/index.md

 summary = "My brief review of Frank Zimring’s book on police use of deadly force."

 # Abstract
 abstract = "My brief review of Frank Zimring’s book on police use of deadly force.
 Zimring carefully navigates multiple datasets to draw conclusions about what we know - and don’t know - about citizen deaths at the hands of police.
-He makes several policy recommendations which he believes can eliminate 50 to 80% of police killings without jeapordizing the lives of officers or drastically changing the way they do their jobs.
+He makes several policy recommendations which he believes can eliminate 50 to 80% of police killings without jeapordizing the lives of officers or drastically changing the way they do their jobs."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`